-Support Privacy Protections for the Cloud Computing Age
+The Need to Modernize Data Privacy Laws for the Cloud Computing Age

-In a September 2015 U.S. Court of Appeals hearing, where Microsoft challenged the U.S.’s request for private data held in Ireland, the U.S. government asserted its right and even the right of other nations to access data beyond national borders.
-In July 2016, the same Court of Appeals ruled unanimously in Microsoft’s favor.
-The three-judge appellate panel overturned a lower court’s judgement and ruled that existing laws did not give U.S. law enforcement the authority to issue warrants extraterritorially.
-The court’s decision noted that current law is out of date and was developed before the days of our current international, cross-border internet.
-The court noted the “need for congressional action to revise a badly outdated statute.”
+In a July 2016 U.S. Court of Appeals ruling in a case in which Microsoft challenged the U.S.’s request for private data held in Ireland, the three-judge appellate panel ruled that existing laws did not give U.S. law enforcement the authority to issue warrants extraterritorially.
+The court’s decision underscored the “need for congressional action to revise a badly outdated [digital privacy] statute.”

 - Digital Constitution

 - Reform Government Surveillance